castillogo/Geo_heatmap/README.md

 run the jupyter notebook script geoheatmap_students.ipynb (for the location history file) or the script geo_heatmap_Mapsearch.ipynb (for the map search history file)

-Yor maps will be displyed and stored a .html files
+Yor maps will be displyed and stored as .html files

 To protect your privacy: Do not push your own .json files or .html output files to this repository!